-Household income: Electoral area D is the among the more affluent jurisdictions in the CVRD, with a median household income of \$70,220 in 2016.
-After inflation is removed from the analysis, electoral area D shows basically no change in median household income between 2006-2016.
-Income inequality in the CVRD is more extreme than income inequality in BC.
-Electoral area D is slightly more equal than the CVRD as a whole.

-- Employment: Electoral area D has one of the lowest unemployment rates in the CVRD in 2016 (5.9%) and has a participation rates close to average across the CVRD (57.3%). - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
-Electoral area D includes a cluster of education workers.
+- Household income: The median household income in electoral area A was \$77,746 in 2016.
+After inflation is removed from the analysis, electoral area A shows a downward trend in median household income between 2006-2016.
+Electoral area A has the least income inequality between owners and renters in the CVRD. - Employment: Electoral area A has had one of the lowest unemployment rates in the CVRD, but it increased significantly from 2006 to 2016 (3.0% to 6.3%). - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
+Electoral area A includes clusters of education workers and public administration workers.